The journey to autonomy

 As children develop autonomy, they gain a sense of power over themselves, objects, and other people.

-Between 18 and 36 months of age, children start to feel a need to do things on their own.
+Between 18 and 36 months of age, children start to feel a strong urge to do things on their own.
 At the same time, they aren’t sure if they can really do them.
 They still need encouragement and a sense that their parents believe they can do what they’ve set their mind to, whether that’s eating by themself, getting dressed, or putting away their toys.

 Gaining autonomy is essential to early childhood development.
 It’s a process of trial and error that comes with its share of tears and triumphs.

 In an effort to protect their little one or save them from frustration, some parents occasionally try to curb their child’s budding autonomy.
 While they mean well, their actions can often lead to tantrums and cries of “No, I want to do it by myself!”
+If you’re overprotective, your child may become anxious, insecure, fearful, and unable to think on their feet.

-For more information, read our fact sheet on Protect without overprotecting.
+For more information, read our fact sheet on protecting your child without being overprotective.

 When should parents step in?

 Every child has to learn to become more independent, but that doesn’t mean they should always be allowed to do things on their own.
 For example, if your little one successfully gets dressed by themself one morning, you shouldn’t assume that they’ll always get it right from now on and that they no longer need your help and support.
-Similarly, if you dress your child yourself one day because you’re simply in too much of a rush, don’t sweat it.
-Explain what’s going on and let your child know that they can get dressed on their own tomorrow.

 Though parents initially play an important role in nudging young children along the path to autonomy, kids steadily learn to motivate themselves to make choices and decide what to do.
 Little by little, they realize that they’re capable of making their own decisions and controlling their own actions.
 This gives them a sense of pride as they start to feel competent and self-sufficient.